Cloudy Kitchen

 • Toast Your Nuts - Toasting your Pecans is a super easy way to make them taste extra good.
 This takes 10 minutes in the oven and can be done ahead if you like so when it comes to assembly time you are good to go.

-• Make your own Pie Crust - Once you've had some practice, making your own pie dough is SUPER easy.
+• Make your own Pie Crust - Once you've had some practice, making your own pie dough from scratch is SUPER easy.
 You can do it ahead of time (see the tips section), and freeze it if you like!

 • Use Golden Syrup - I grew up on Golden Syrup and it's just so good.
 It adds a beautiful depth of flavour.
 I get mine online, although I know you can get it in some stores!
 This article also tells you how to make your own!